 Complete Guide to WA Battery Rebates in 2026 (Current May 2026 Framework)

-Western Australian homeowners can access multiple rebate programs when installing home battery storage.
-The current May 2026 framework defines how rebates and VPP participation stack — understanding the eligibility rules is critical to maximizing your savings.
+Western Australian homeowners can access several rebate programs when installing home battery storage.
+The current May 2026 framework defines how rebates and VPP participation stack.
+Understanding the eligibility rules is critical to maximising your savings.

 - WA Residential Battery Scheme: $130/kWh up to $1,300 for Synergy customers, 10kWh max eligible